Illuminati: New World Order: Reception

 In the February 1995 edition of Shadis (issue #17.5), Matthew Lee and Jim Pinto liked the durable cards printed on thicker card stock than the original game (although the cards were easier to crease during shuffling).
-They also liked that one starter pack was enough for two players to get started, and that the rulebook was very detailed.
+They also liked that one starter pack was enough for two players to get started and that the rulebook was very detailed.
 However, they disliked that cards were swapped between players – unusual for a CCG – which meant that the players had to figure out whose cards were whose at the end of the game.
-They also found that "the large rulebook can be dautning, and a large number of rules must be memorized to play".
+They also found that "the large rulebook can be daunting, and a large number of rules must be memorized to play".

 In the June 1995 edition of Dragon (issue 218), Rick Swan warned that it was a complex game: "Owing to the unconventional mechanics, even experienced gamers may have trouble at first."
 But he gave the game a perfect rating of 6 out of 6, saying, "Resolute players who scrutinize the rules and grind their way through a few practice rounds will discover why Illuminati has been so durable.
-Not only is it an inspired concept, it’s an enlightening treatise on the fine art of backstabbing.
+Not only is it an inspired concept, but it’s also an enlightening treatise on the fine art of backstabbing.
 What more could you ask from a deck of cards?"
 Ten months later, in the April 1996 edition of Dragon (Issue 229), Swan, tongue in cheek, called a set of blank cards produced for INWO "tastefully understated".

 In the September 1996 edition of Arcane (issue 4), Steve Faragher rated the Assassins expansion set 9 out of 10 overall, saying, "With the introduction of Assassins, it now appears to have ... a little more game balance for tournament play.
 A good thing indeed."